cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/artifacts.rst

 For example, CDAP ships with a ``cdap-etl-batch`` artifact that can be used to create ETL applications.
 The artifact exposes a ``batchsource`` interface that it expects others to implement.
 The cdap-etl-lib artifact contains several plugins that implement that interface.
-There is one source for databases, another for hdfs files, etc. To make plugins in one artifact available to another artifact, the plugin artifact must specify its parent artifacts.
+There is one source for databases, another for HDFS files, etc. To make plugins in one artifact available to another artifact, the plugin artifact must specify its parent artifacts.
 All of those parent artifacts will then be able to use those plugins.